 It is unlikely that planning permission for short-term lets will be granted in areas of high housing demand, where there is high rent inflation, insufficient supply and lots of applications.

-From 1 September 2022, online platforms, such as Airbnb, will no longer be able to advertise properties for short-term let if the properties do not have the correct planning permission.
+From 3 November 2022, online platforms, such as Airbnb, will no longer be able to advertise properties for short-term let if the properties do not have the correct planning permission.
 This rule is in place for 6 months until a registration system for short-term lets and holiday lets is developed.
-Homeowners will have to register short-term lets and holiday lets with Failte Ireland under this new registration system, which is due to be in place by the end of 2022.
+Homeowners will have to register short-term lets and holiday lets with Failte Ireland under this new registration system, which is expected to be established in 2023.

 Exemptions from the planning permission requirements

 You do not have to apply for planning permission if: